Radio emission from beyond the light cylinder in millisecond pulsars: Description of pulsar profiles and RVM fitting

 \subsubsection{J1455$-$3330}

 This profile has a prominent feature that is about 107\degr\ wide and a weak disjoint component, trailing by about 160\degr.
 While the weak component is 100\% polarised, the strong feature is little polarised.
 Because of the excellent S/N, the PA is nevertheless defined over a wide range, but it is very complex.
 The double-winged gamma-ray profile is centred on the weak disjoint component, but with a width of about 145\degr, and it is much wider than the narrow radio component of about 25\degr\ width.
 In the discussed framework, the weak component would be LC emission and the strong radio component would be PC emission.
-Trying to fit only the central PAs, most likely associated with PC emission here, results in $\alpha =95\pm2$\degr\ and $\zeta=91\pm2$\degr.
+Trying to fit only the central PAs, most likely associated with PC emission here, results in $\alpha =105\pm2$\degr\ and $\zeta=112\pm2$\degr, which is consistent with a Shapiro delay measurement (Pillay et al.~submitted).